North Carolina Health Insurance Rates – Compare Private And Medicare Plans

 NC Companies Offering Marketplace Plans

 The "Marketplace" is another name for the "Exchange."
-The participating carriers for on-Exchange coverage are Blue Cross and Blue Shield of NC, Ambetter (Durham and Wake Counties), Oscar (Asheville area), UnitedHealthcare (rating areas 2, 7, 9, 13, and parts of rating areas 1, 11, and 15), Cigna (Chatham, Orange, Nash, and Johnston Counties), CareSource, WellCare, Oscar, AmeriHealth Caritas, and Aetna.
+The participating carriers for on-Exchange coverage are Blue Cross and Blue Shield of NC, Ambetter (Durham and Wake Counties), Oscar (Asheville area), UnitedHealthcare (rating areas 2, 7, 9, 13, and parts of rating areas 1, 11, and 15), Cigna (Chatham, Orange, Nash, and Johnston Counties), CareSource, Oscar, AmeriHealth Caritas, and Aetna.
 Federated Mutual, National Foundation Life, Friday Health Plans, and First Carolina Health Care no longer participate.
 Previously, First Carolina would have provided plans in Lee, Richmond, Scotland, Montgomery, Hoke and Moore counties.
 They now offer Small Group benefits.

 Aetna CVS previously returned and offers plans in 70 counties.
 CVS Pharmacy, CVS HealthHUB, and MinuteClinics provide quality treatment across many locations.
 Virtual care is also offered through many MinuteClinic locations.